masc-ucsc/docs/docs/pyrope/02-basics.md

 ```
 mut tup = nil

-assert cond::[comptime] // Tuples are compile time, it would fail otherwise
+assert cond.[comptime] // Tuples are compile time, it would fail otherwise
 if cond == true {
   tup = (a=1,b=2)
 }else{